mjalt96/Manyloris/README.md

 Manyloris is a tool that allows to run Slowloris for multiple targets.
 It receives a list of targets and ports.

 #### Usage:
--> You must have Slowloris installed before trying to run Maniloris.
+-> You must have Slowloris installed before trying to run Manyloris.

 `python3 manyloris [TARGET_LIST]`